CCExtractor/ccx_submissionplatform/README.md

 ## Security

 Security is taken seriously, but even though many precautions have been taken, bugs always can occur.
-If you discover any security related issues, please send an email to ccextractor@canihavesome.coffee instead of using the issue tracker, in order to prevent abuse while it's being patched.
+If you discover any security related issues, please send an email to ccextractor@canihavesome.coffee (GPG key [0xF8643F5B](http://pgp.mit.edu/pks/lookup?op=vindex&search=0x3AFDC9BFF8643F5B), fingerprint 53FF DE55 6DFC 27C3 C688 1A49 3AFD C9BF F864 3F5B) instead of using the issue tracker, in order to prevent abuse while it's being patched.